dpwright/z80/README.md

 Released under the MIT licence; see LICENSE for details.

-Copywright (c) Daniel P. Wright 2015.
+Copyright (c) Daniel P. Wright 2015.